brandonbeasley/py_weatherlink2/README.md

 by
 Brandon Beasley

-Very quick example of using the WeatherLink v2 API with Python 3.8
+See example code and refer to WeatherLink v2 API documentation for parameters and requirements.

-See examples in code and refer to WeatherLink v2 API documentation for parameters and requirements
+To sucesfully run UNITTEST setup.ini will need to contain data items specific to api key authorizations.

 Enjoy!